maloymanna/split-screen-tabs/README.md

 # split-screen-tabs
-Mozilla Firefo extension to view 2 tabs side by side in a split-screen layout
+Mozilla Firefox extension to view 2 tabs side by side in a split-screen layout